-- Measures taken in relation to the requirements of CyberFundamentals assurance level "Essential" that contribute to the respective Category Maturity levels in the light of internal and external changes and its continued relevance and applicability to the scope of certification; - Measures taken in relation to the in the self-assessment documented Key Measure Maturity levels: - Measures taken in relation to the controls linked to the management aspects of the Assurance Level "Essential" (see Part IV - Clause D of this CAS).
-Part IV - D. Controls linked to the management aspects of the Assurance Level "Essential"; - The organisation's management system ability and its performance regarding meeting of applicable statutory, regulatory and contractual requirements.
+- Measures taken in relation to the requirements of CyberFundamentals assurance level "Essential" that contribute to the respective Category Maturity levels in the light of internal and external changes and its continued relevance and applicability to the scope of certification; - Measures taken in relation to the in the self-assessment documented Key Measure Maturity levels: - Measures taken in relation to the controls linked to the management aspects of the Assurance Level "Essential" (see Part IV - Clause D of this CAS).; - The organisation's management system ability and its performance regarding meeting of applicable statutory, regulatory and contractual requirements.

-The minimum audit time for initial audits is 50% of the minimum audit time calculated according to the rules of ISO 27006, Annex B and C. This minimum audit time can only be applied if the maturity self-assessment for assurance level "Essential" is completed with appropriate evidence to support this maturity self-assessment and the information on the self-assessment of key measures is detailed enough to reach an audit conclusion.
+The minimum audit time for re-certification audits is 50% of the minimum audit time calculated according to the rules of ISO 27006-1, Annex C and D. This minimum audit time can only be applied if the maturity self-assessment for assurance level "Essential" is completed with appropriate evidence to support this maturity self-assessment and the information on the self-assessment of key measures is detailed enough to reach an audit conclusion.